 As a leading communications provider, the A1 Group serves a total of approximately 24 million users across seven countries.
 It’s the European arm of América Móvil, the world’s third-largest mobile communications operator.
 The associated European division, A1 Telekom Austria, originally emerged from the Austrian Post and Telegraph Administration founded in 1887.
 Since 2006, A1 has been transmitting digital TV via IP-based connections.
-In 2019, A1 rolled out Xplore TV: a modern platform that combines a huge variety of TV and streaming services.
+In 2019, A1 in Austria rolled out Xplore TV: a modern platform that combines a huge variety of TV and streaming services.

 The Role of the Media Player

 The core component of the A1 Xplore TV product is the TV media box, which allows viewers to watch TV content, live and on catch-up, as well as video-on-demand (VoD) content.
 Live TV is transmitted via an IPTV signal and played back in the ”live-player”.
 The ‘OTT-player’ offers catch-up content, allowing restart, replay, digital video recorder (DVR) functions and VoD.

 A proficient media player is characterised by excellent performance and stable playback.
 This is especially important when a viewer suffers from patchy internet bandwidth.
 The HTTP Live Streaming (HLS) protocol provides a solid foundation for A1’s Xplore TV platform.
 This enables the use of adaptive streaming, where the HTTP protocol acts as the basis for data transmission.
 This means that the media player supports uninterrupted TV viewing, despite temporary bandwidth lags.
 A valuable media player also has various fail-safes to ensure uninterrupted streaming in the event of errors, such as failed download requests, restarts, or automatic switching between quality levels.
 Of course, how well all these fail-safes work depends on the quality and implementation of the media player used.